{{ wheel.label }} Load {{ motorcyclePressureStage.roadLabel }}

 Optional tire-sidewall cap Can reduce the top of the safe window Can reduce the top of the safe window Treats the entered sidewall value as a ceiling only, never as the target.

 The displayed band is tighter than the safe window.
 It widens modestly as pressure rises, but it never shrinks below 1 psi on the front or 1.5 psi on the rear.
-That smaller band answers a different question than the safe window.
-It shows the calculator’s preferred working neighborhood around the target, while the safe window shows the wider range it still treats as acceptable.
+That smaller band shows the preferred working neighborhood around the target, while the safe window shows the wider range the calculation still treats as acceptable.

 ΔPtemp = Tlater Tcold 10 ° F / psi